schuchard/kevinschuchard.com-2023/src/pages/blog/2018-11-20-schematic-sandbox.md

 ## Version control

-Placing the sandbox inside the schematic repo provides a lot of benefits.
+Placing the sandbox inside the schematic repository provides several benefits.

 - Everyone develops against the same target app, or apps if you configure more than one.
 - Once you execute the schematic, it’s trivial to see a diff of the changes in your editor.
 This is the number one benefit and my initial goal when I start trying to solve this problem.

 ![app-module-diff](../../img/blog/2018-11-19-schematic-sandbox/app-module-diff.png)

 - With a short git command that I’ll show soon, we can easily reset the state of the sandbox and re-run the schematic.
-This gives you the short feedback loop.
-Make a change, run the schematic, visually assert, clean the sandbox, repeat.
+This provides a short feedback loop.
+Make a change, run the schematic, visually and/or programmatically assert, clean the sandbox, and repeat.
-- Since this is part of the repo, you can tie this into an automated release process where the schematic is tested against the sandbox, assertions are made, and the release is published.
+- Since the sandbox is part of the repository, you can tie this into an automated release process where the schematic is tested against the sandbox, assertions are made, and the release is published.

 # Adding a sandbox

 First, add a sibling `./sandbox` directory next to your schematic `./src` directory.
 Inside you can create whatever type of application you expect your schematic to run against.
-I generally run `ng new` in the sandbox but have also configured an app with more specific files/folders/features to aid in testing.
+I generally run `ng new` in the sandbox but have also configured an application with more specific files/folders/features to aid in testing.

-You can also configure multiple sandboxes but I won’t be covering that.
+You can also configure multiple sandboxes but I won’t be covering that here.
 If that’s something you’d like, you’ll need to refactor your scripts to run against each sandbox.
 We’ll cover the scripts below.

 ## Sandbox modifications

-If you’re just running `ng new` inside the sandbox I generally make two changes to the sandbox `scripts` in the `package.json`.
+If you’re running `ng new` inside the sandbox I generally make two changes to the sandbox `scripts` in the `package.json`.
 I use both of these commands when testing the sandbox

 ```json
 "build": "ng build --prod --progress=false",